 CBCA Noteables List

 In February 2018, Maree launched LETTERS FROM NEW YORK, the latest in her award-winning typographic design work.
 This bright and enlightening tour of NYC includes amusing anecdotes about NYC while presenting imagery that is made of letters for eager readers to unpuzzle, spell and wonder.
+Winner of the Silver Moonbeam Award, USA.

 Maree understands Melbourne's unique advantage well, and her many creative passions converge in her studies of Melbourne's history, which has been the focus of her work in object design and in publishing over the past ten years.